Wales produces some of the best drinking water in the world. But if your preference is for something a little stronger we also have something for you.

 Ancre Hill Estate's 2008 Sparkling Wine beat top champagnes and won the title of world’s best sparkling wine at the Bollicine Del Mondo competition in Verona in 2012.
 Wines produced by this family run business In the middle of the Wye Valley is the Ancre Hill Estate has won medals in in some of the top international wine competitions in the world, including Decanter, IWSC and IWC.

-Celtic Country Wines produce fruit wines and Welsh liqueurs.
+Celtic Country Wines produce fruit wines, including their sparkling Elderflower wine and a range of Welsh liqueurs.

 Beer and cider